caseywschmid/modules/modules/logs/logger/Readme.md

 ### Features

-- **Custom Log Levels**: Includes custom log levels such as `FINE` and `MILESTONE` to provide more granularity than the standard logging levels.
+- **Custom Log Levels**: Includes custom log levels such as `FINE` and `STEP` to provide more granularity than the standard logging levels.
 - **Color-Coded Console Output**: Uses color coding in the console output to distinguish between different log levels.
 - **Optional Detailed Output**: Can toggle detailed output in the console that